amarula/dyndesign/docs/class_builder.md

 Using Type Hinting for components that may or may not be dynamically added to the built classes can help to achieve two goals:

-1. **Avoid warnings from code analyzers:** By adding Type Hints to the attributes of dynamically added components, the code analyzer can be informed of the expected type of the attribute.
+1. **To avoid warnings from code analyzers:** By adding Type Hints to the attributes of dynamically added components, code analyzers can be informed of the expected type of the attribute.
 This can help to avoid warnings about unexpected types.
-1. **Enable advanced code features:** By adding Type Hints to the attributes of dynamically added components, certain advanced IDE features, such as source code navigation, can be enabled.
+1. **To enable advanced code features:** By adding Type Hints for the attributes of dynamically added components, certain advanced IDE features, such as source code navigation, can be enabled.
 This can make it easier to find and understand the code that employs Class Builder.